AlishaShahane/CSC540-DBMS_Publishing-House-Database-Management-System/README.md

 # Database Management System for Publishing House
 The project implements all functionalities required to operate a Publishing House.
 The design is based on the views of an author, editor, journlaist and publishing house admin.
-The implementation is capable of handling all operation for books and magazines, The project is implemented in Java and uses MariaDB.
+The implementation is capable of handling all operation for books and magazines.
+The project is implemented in Java and uses MariaDB.

 ## Instructions to Run: